lgeorgieff/ccbuild/README.md

   --compiler-path         Display the path to the Closure Compiler and exit.
   --contrib-path          Display the path to the contrib directory of the
                           Closure Compiler and exit.
-  -c|--config PATH        Path to the configuration file ccbuild
+  -c|--config PATH        Path to the configuration file ccbuild should
-                          should use.
-If no configuration is specified ccbuild checks the current directory for
-                          all files with the file extension ".ccbuild".
-For every matched configuration file ccbuild
+                          use.
+If no configuration is specified ccbuild checks the current directory for all files with the file extension ".ccbuild".
+For every matched
-                          performs a run.
+                          configuration file ccbuild performs a run.
-                          You may specify multiple configurations --config-help            Display a help message for the configuration file format and exit.
+                          You may specify multiple configurations.
+ --config-help            Display a help message for the configuration file
+                          format and exit.
  --ignore-warnings        Compilation warnings are not shown on stderr.
  --ignore-errors          Compilation errors are not shown on stderr.
  --ignore-compiled-code   The compiled code is not shown on stdout.
  --stop-on-error          All compilation processes are stopped in case a
-                          compilation error occurs. ccbuild will exit with the exit code 1.
+                          compilation error occurs. ccbuild will
+                          exit with the exit code 1.
  --stop-on-warning        All compilation processes are stopped in case a
-                          compilation warning occurs. ccbuild will exit with the exit code 1.
+                          compilation warning occurs. ccbuild will
+                          exit with the exit code 1.
  -u|--unit UNIT_NAME      Filter the compilation units that are taken into
                           account for the compilation process.
 All other units are ignored.